 In order to ensure that those individuals impacted by the storm do not become homeless the County will look to its HUD approved 2010-2015 Consolidated Plan and its current Action Plan to implement transitional housing for individuals who have been displaced by the storms.
 Housing and Services for Transition to Permanent Housing and Independent Living: The County anticipates that it will support applications for funing during the duration of this CDBG-Disaster Recovery Grant by other entities.
 The County will particularly support those applications by other entities for programs to benefit the rferenced homeless sub-populations.
 Housing and services for transition to permanent housing and independent living will continue to be provided to homeless and homeless subpopulations.
-Efforts will be made to increase the time that homeless individuals remain in permanent housing and to encourage more individuals to move to from ransitional to permanent housing.
-Many organization that povie theeservics are funded by various Action Plan Programs (CDBG and ESG for example).

-<&t;Assistance forPreventinLow-Incoe Individus and Families with Children (espeiallythose with incomes below30 percent of median) from BecominHomeless: The County plans to provide assistance to low and very low income homeowners in order to rehabilitate structures classified as substandard.
+Efforts will be made to increase the time that homeless individuals remain in permanent housing and to encourage more individuals to move to fromransitional to permanent housing.
+Many organizationthat povie theeservics are fundedby various Action Plan Programs (CDBG and ESG for example). <&t;Assistance forPreventinLow-Incoe Individus and Familis wih Chilren (speiallythose witinomeselo30 percet of mean) frBomnHomelss: The Co ntpls toprovide assistance to low and very low income homeowners in order to rehabilitate structures classified as substandard.
 The program will provide affordable housing assistance to low and very low income households who otherwise could become homeless.
 The County anticipates that it will also support applications for funding during the duration of this CDBG-Disaster Recovery Grant by other entities that provide services to prevent low-income households from becoming homeless.
 Several organizations that provide these services are funded by various Action Plan Programs (CDBG and ESG for example).